Funding & Scholarship

 You can send us your transcripts and proficiency in English to the following e-mail address: admissions.
 Please, note that we reserve the right to accept or refuse electronic documents.

-The letters of evaluations have to be sent by your evaluators directly.
+The letters of recommendation have to be sent by your evaluators directly.

-This form is not mandatory but can be sent in addition to the letters of evaluation.
+This form is not mandatory but can be sent in addition to the letters of recommendation.